Yankees vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Yankees vs. Braves: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Ronald Acuna Jr. and the Atlanta Braves will attempt to take down Aaron Judge and the New York Yankees when the teams square off on Monday at 7:20 PM ET.
+Isiah Kiner-Falefa and the New York Yankees take the field against Matt Olson and the Atlanta Braves at Truist Park on Tuesday at 7:20 PM ET.

-The Braves are favored in this one, at -225, while the underdog Yankees have +180 odds to play spoiler.
-The contest's over/under has been set at 9 runs.
+The Braves are the favorite in this one, at -210, while the underdog Yankees have +170 odds to play spoiler.
+The over/under for the contest has been set at 11 runs.

 Rep your team with officially licensed Yankees gear!
 Head to Fanatics to find jerseys, shirts, and much more.